 Concrete production entails the mixing of aggregate, cement, water, and other additives in calculated portions to create quality concrete.
 As a time-sensitive type of production, workers need to put concrete in place before it starts to harden.

-Modern concrete is often prepared as a viscous fluid that can be poured into various forms.
+Modern concrete is often prepared as a viscous fluid that can be poured into various forms, often called concrete forms.
 However, the challenge when dealing with concrete is ensuring the ingredients are properly mixed, shaped, placed, and handled.
 Interruptions in the pouring process can lead to undesirable outcomes as the initially poured concrete can set before other layers are added.

 Advantages of Concrete